tmcfarlin412/tmcfarlin412.github.io/_posts/2022-09-22-castle-intro.md

 {% assign author = site.data.people[page.author] %}
 {{ page.description }}

 This is an FYI, more for the sake of history.
-I wanted to document the start of my project to develop a 2D platformer game engine and game.
+On May 23, 2022, I started to design and develop a 2D platformer game engine and game.
 My favorite 2D platformer is Castlevania Aria of Sorrow, I'm a 90s kid who grew up on Super Mario World and Donkey Kong.

 Here's the <a href="https://github.com/tmcfarlin412/castle/tree/prod">Github project</a> under dev.
 One thing I'm doing with this